anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 #### 3.5.2.3.
 Topology 3	- Global Redundancy

-Following the example set by public cloud providers who provide Regions and Availability Zones this is effectively multi-region OpenStack.
-Assuming the application can make use of this model this provides the highest level of availability but would mean IP level failure controlled outside of OpenStack by global service load balancing (GSLB) i.e. DNS with minimum TTL configured or client applications that are capable of failing over themselves.
+Following the example set by public cloud providers who provide Regions and Availability Zones this is effectively a multi-region OpenStack.
+Assuming the application can make use of this model this provides the highest level of availability but would mean IP level failure controlled outside of OpenStack by global service load balancing (GSLB) i.e., DNS with minimum TTL configured, or client applications that are capable of failing over themselves.
 This has the added advantage that no resources are shared between different Regions so any fault is isolated to a single cloud and also allows maintenance to take place without service impact.